York Lions

 The York Lions is the official name for the athletic varsity teams that represent York University in Toronto, Ontario, Canada.
 The university's varsity teams compete in the Ontario University Athletics conference of U Sports and, where applicable, in the east division.
-The Lion's logo features a red lion from the school's logo with the university's colours, red and white.
+The Lions' logo features a red lion from the school's logo with the university's colours, red and white.

 York's former teams were known as the York Yeomen and York Yeowomen, but changed their name to the gender-neutral Lions in 2003.